ChironSZTE/cave-of-chiron/_pages/topics/docker/images.md

 ### Creating images

-You can also create container images, and for that you have 2 options:
+You can also create your own container images.
+There are 2 ways for that:
 - with the build process using `Dockerfile`s (the proper way)
 - by snapshotting a container, thus preserving its current state in a new immutable layer